GluuFederation/docs-casa-prod/docs/source/plugins/2fa-settings.md

 - View the time and location (city) associated to the last login event
 - Remove a device from the list (eg. when it should not be considered trustworthy anymore)

-A device/location is considered trustworthy when the user has presented a strong credential in order to login to Casa with it.
+A device/location is considered trustworthy when the user has presented a strong credential in order to login to Casa in such device/location.
 Subsequent login attempts from trustworthy (recognized) device/locations will not require them to present a second factor.

 ## Requirements